Problem · Brand governance

 5. Local team morale.
 Local teams know the drift is a problem.
 The home office has never written a spec they can anchor to.
 The local team becomes defensive.

 What actually works.
 Write the spine.
 Free the voice.
-Audit, do not police.
+Check, do not police.

 Stage one: write the locked layer.
 One paragraph for the global category.
 Three sentences for the load-bearing claims that have to hold in every market.
 The peer set written by region.
 The proof shape required in every deck.
 The visual identity rules at deck level, not at logo level.
 This is the spine.
 It is one document, two pages, signed by the home office.